ipicca/ipicca/README.md

 ---

-I am a FrontEnd Developer and a student inn 🖤
+I am a FrontEnd Developer and a system college student 🖤

  🌱 I’m currently learning JavaScript